ace-design/JustificationDiagram/README.md

     },
     {
         "Node":{
-	    "@comment": "The node labeled "code Archivate" has "generatedCode" for reference."
+	    "@comment": "The node labeled 'code Archivate' has 'generatedCode' for reference.", "Label":"code Archivate",
-            "Label":"code Archivate",
             "Reference":"generatedCode",
         }
     },
     {
         "Node": {
-	    "@comment": "The node labeled "images Archivate" has "images" for reference and..."
+	    "@comment": "The node labeled 'images Archivate' has 'images' for reference and...", "Label":"images Archivate",
-            "Label":"images Archivate",
             "Reference":"images",
             "FilesNumber": [
                 {
-         	    "@comment2": "...need to check if of the repertory 'justification/output/images/' have 13 files..."
+		    "@comment2": "...need to check if of the repertory 'justification/output/images/' have 13 files..." ,
                     "Path":"justification/output/images/",
                     "Number":"13"
                 },
                 {
-                    "@comment3": "... and need to check if of the repertory 'justification/' have 2 files."
+                    "@comment3": "... and need to check if of the repertory 'justification/' have 2 files.", "Path":"justification/",
-                    "Path":"justification/",
                     "Number":"2"
                 },